Henri Tudor: Electric lighting systems

 On 30 April 1886, Henri Tudor signed a convention with the Town Council of Echternach concerning the replacement of the existing petroleum street by electric lighting.
 It was understood that the electric power plant would include a steam boiler, two dynamos and Tudor lead-acid accumulators.
 For the execution of this project, he founded with his brother Hubert and his cousin Nikolaus Schalkenbach, the firm Tudor Frères & Schalkenbach and established workshops in Rosport.
 The electric lighting system went on stream on 24 October 1886.
 Echternach was proud to be the first town in the country to benefit from electric lighting.

 In 1887, Henri Tudor concluded a contract for electric lighting in the small town of Dolhain-Limbourg (Belgium).
 In 1889, he founded the Société Anonyme Belge pour l'Éclairage public par l'Électricité in Brussels so as to provide a more solid basis for his business activities in Belgium.
 He then installed two power stations, one in Brussels and one in Ghent.

 In May 1889, 150 public or private stationary Tudor batteries were in operation in Belgium and in the rest of Europe.
 In July 1891, their number was 1200, which corresponded to more than 3 million electrodes.

 Rosport, Tudor's home village, had to wait until 1901 to benefit from electric lighting.
-It is important to understand that the development of direct current networks based on accumulators was inevitably limited and that, in the long term, it even hampered the supply of electricity in its more efficient form: the alternating current.
+The development of direct current networks based on accumulators was inevitably limited and that, in the long term, it even hampered the supply of electricity in its more efficient form: the alternating current.